Polish Financial Supervision Authority

 The Polish Financial Supervision Authority, in Polish Urząd Komisji Nadzoru Finansowego (UKNF) is the main financial supervisory authority for Poland.
 UKNF was established in 2019 as a separate legal person under public law.
-It hosts the Financial Supervisory Commission or KNF (Komisja Nadzoru Finansowego}), established in 2006 by merger of several pre-existing specialized authorities.
+It hosts the Financial Supervisory Commission or KNF (Komisja Nadzoru Finansowego), established in 2006 by merger of several pre-existing specialized authorities.
 The chair of the KNF is simultaneously the head of UKNF.
 The UKNF's responsibilities include oversight of banking, capital markets, insurance, pension scheme and electronic money institutions.

 Under European Union policy frameworks, UKNF is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
+It is also a member of the European Systemic Risk Board (ESRB).

 History

 The KNF was formed on 19 September 2006 pursuant to the Financial Market Supervision Act of 21 July 2006.
 The new supervisory body took over the tasks of the Insurance and Pension Funds Supervisory Commission and of the Securities and Exchange Commission (Poland), which were abolished pursuant to that act.

 From January 1, 2008, the second phase of the merger of financial supervision in Poland, the Polish FSA took over from the National Bank of Poland the powers of the Commission for Banking Supervision together with its office, the General Inspectorate of Banking Supervision.

 The FSA is a publicly financed entity serving as the single contact point and watchdog for all segments of the Polish financial market.
 It has been credited with ensuring that Polish banks remained relatively healthy during the most recent global banking crisis by monitoring and responding to bank liquidity measures in the midst of the general slowdown in economic activity.